 Same-sex marriages (SSM) in Canada

-After many years of dominance by the Liberal party, control of the federal government switched to the Conservative Party of Canada after the 2006 elections.
+Following the 2006 elections, after many years of dominance by the Liberal party, control of the federal government switched to the Conservative Party of Canada.
 Since a great deal of support of the Conservatives comes from evangelical Christians, we anticipated that Prime Minister Harper would start to change many of the unique features of the Canadian culture with which many evangelicals disagree.
 We expected the government to:

-We were surprised when none of our predictions came to pass during the 39th parliament elected in 2006 or the 40th parliament elected in 2008.
+We were surprised when none of our predictions came to pass during the 39th parliament elected in 2006 and subsequent parliament elected in 2008.

-The federal government is suddently taking the position that all same-sex marriages solemnized in Canada by visitors from jurisdictions that do not allow same-sex couples to marry are not actually valid.
+The federal government suddenly took the position that all same-sex marriages solemnized in Canada by visitors from jurisdictions that do not allow same-sex couples to marry are not actually valid.
 A lesbian couple known only as "L" and"M" were the first to be affected by the government's new stance.
 They had come from England and Florida to Canada during 2005.
-They purchased a marriage license, were married, obtained a marriage certificate and left Canada for Florida.
+They purchased a marriage license, were married, obtained a marriage certificate, and left Canada to return to thier home in Florida.

+Unfortunately, the marriage was not successful.
 In 2011, they returned to Canada and applied for a divorce.
 They are believed to be the first of the 5,000 to have done so.
-A government lawyer stated in court that "L" and "M's" marriage was not valid and therefore they could not obtain a divorce.
+A government lawyer took the position in court that "L" and "M's" marriage never was valid and therefore they could not obtain a divorce.